nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 > [!IMPORTANT]
-> **You should always check the `responseCode` is 200** before trying to get other fields.
+> **You should always check the `responseCode` is a success (200 <= resultCode < 300)** before trying to get other fields.

 See examples of Automation Script below

 ## Know Limitation

-* The service allowas sending/handling files in batch, the plugin, for now, only handle a single file at a time.
+* The service allows sending/handling files in batch, the plugin, for now, only handles a single file at a time.
-* More a `TODO` than a limitation: As of May 2025, the plugin requires cleanup.
-It is a presales plugin we wanted to deliver quickly and  some code is duplicated here and there.
-Nothing that bad though :-)

 ## Nuxeo Configuration Parameters

-For calling the service, you need to setup configuration parameters in nuxeo.conf.
+For calling the service, you need to setup the following configuration parameters in nuxeo.conf.

-Values

 * `nuxeo.hyland.cic.endpoint.auth`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
 So your URL is something like https://auth.etc.etc.hyland.com/idp
 * `nuxeo.hyland.cic.endpoint.contextEnrichment`: The enrichment endpoint.